chris-carrington/solidfun/README.md

 ## 🧐 Intellisense everywhere?
 - Yes!
 - How?
-    - Option 1️⃣: Global Install, `bash` example:
-        1. `npm install -g solidfun`
-        1. `fun build local`
-    - Option 2️⃣: Local Install, `bash` example:
-        1. `npm install solidfun`
-        1. `npx fun build local`
-    - And then w/ either option, `package.json` example:
-        - Example: `"dev": "fun build local && vinxi dev"`
-        - So no `npx` required @ `package.json` ✅
-- Explain:
-    - `fun build` is a blazingly fast command that creates types based on the current state of your application
+    - `fun build` is a blazingly fast `bash` command that creates types based on the current state of your application
     - These types provide `intellisense` (compile time guidance) at all of the following locations:
       - Config
           - `const config = {}`